-21 ncac 66 .0206 MINIMUM STANDARDS FOR CONTINUING EDUCATION
+21 NCAC 66 .0206 MINIMUM STANDARDS FOR CONTINUING EDUCATION

 Each person holding a veterinary license, limited license, a faculty certificate, or a zoo veterinary certificate (collectively referred to herein as "veterinarian") or a veterinary technician registration issued by the Board shall comply with the standards in this Rule.
-The standards shall be a condition precedent to the renewal of a license certificate or registration, respectively.
+The standards shall be a condition precedent to the renewal of a license, certificate, or registration respectively.
 The standards are as follows:

-(4) A veterinarian or veterinary technician may request and be granted an extension of time, not to exceed six months, to satisfy the continuing education requirement if the veterinarian or veterinary technician provides evidence of a debilitating injury or illness or circumstance that prevents the veterinarian or veterinary technician from being able to obtain continuing education.
-If the veterinarian or veterinary technician submits evidence of failure to complete continuing education due to debilitating injury or illness or hardship, the Board shall consider the evidence submitted on a case-by-case basis.
-If the Board finds that the debilitating injury or illness or hardship was the basis for non-compliance with the continuing education requirement, the Board shall exempt that individual from completing the unearned portion of the continuing education for that renewal period.
+(6) A veterinarian or registered veterinary technician may request and be granted an extension of time, not to exceed six months, to satisfy the continuing education requirement if the veterinarian or registered veterinary technician provides evidence of a circumstance that prevents the veterinarian or registered veterinary technician from being able to obtain continuing education.
+The Board shall consider any evidence submitted of a circumstance preventing the veterinarian or registered veterinary technician from being able to obtain continuing education on a case-by-case basis.

-(5) Continuing education credits hours may be earned from courses, programs, or materials presented or approved by the following providers:
+(8) Continuing education credits hours may be earned from courses, programs, or materials presented or approved by the following providers:

 (a) the American Veterinary Medical Association (AVMA);